Rakeela/dragora-notes/2021-4-30-Ninety-Fourth.md

 In Stellaris, cyborgization and genetic modification are presented as competing technologies.
 I'm not at all sure why that would be true.
 Cybernetic implants are a test of biological skill, as is genetic modification.
 Do optimal "cybertaker" genes exist?
 What traits would define that, and what are their implications?

 ---
+I'm always tempted to mod Stellaris.
+For instance, I would expand the employment prospects of bio-trophies in rogue servitor governments, by getting rid of the "agri-drone" job and the "chronicle drone" job, compressing the machine and organic employment versions to "farmer" and "death chronicler" respectively, then opening up employability of bio-trophies in each.
+Likewise, bio-trophies should be able to perform research, and to be employed as culture workers.
+Some people would *want* to do these things, even were there no prestige and no material advantage in doing so, and so it would be part of their "job of being themselves".
+They would then provide to their servant-mind the capacity of expanding these jobs a little bit faster, even if the servitor's robots would be theoretically superior at these tasks.

+I tend to imagine the rogue servitor getting a kind of sanity-checking service from its bio-trophies, whether they know they're providing it or not, as the thoughts and preferences of the bio-trophies provide a constant source of calibration and intention for the servitor mind.

+---
 Back to [[day-post-archive]]